melxx001/melxx001.github.io/_drafts/universal-react-redux-typescript.md

 It is a module bundler which transforms various assets (JavaScript, CSS, and HTML) into a format that's easy to consume by the browser.
 Click [here](http://webpack.github.io/){:target="_blank"} for documentation about webpack.

 Below is an example config transforming typescript to ES5 JavaScript.
-When we run `$ webpack`, this configuration is used to compile typescript code.
+When we run `$ webpack`, the configuration in webpack.config.js is used to bundle and compile the typescript code.

 #### webpack.config.js